lib-static/lib-static.github.io/content/_models/advanced-search-gem.md

 type: Tools
 contributor: "@dnoneill"
 updated: 2021-12-13
-description: This plugin allows users to configure their _config.yml file are set up an advanced search index and viewer in their Jekyll site.
-An example of this plugin in use is avaliable at: https://ncarchitects.lib.ncsu.edu/search.
+description: "This plugin allows users to configure their _config.yml file are set up an advanced search index and viewer in their Jekyll site.
+An example of this plugin in use is avaliable at: https://ncarchitects.lib.ncsu.edu/search."
 project_link: https://dnoneill.github.io/jekyll-lunr-js-custom-search/
 project_repository: https://github.com/dnoneill/jekyll-lunr-js-custom-search
 project_documentation: https://dnoneill.github.io/jekyll-lunr-js-custom-search/quickstart